GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_05/README.md

 **How This Application Uses the Web Audio API:**

 - **`AudioContext`:** An `AudioContext` is created to manage the entire audio graph.
-It's initialized with a sample rate of 24000 Hz, matching the API's output sample rate.
+It's initialized with a sample rate of 24000 Hz, matching the APIs output sample rate.
 - **`AudioWorkletNode`:** An `AudioWorkletNode` is used to run the `AudioProcessingWorklet` defined in `audio-recording-worklet.js`.
 This handles the real-time processing of microphone input, converting it to Int16 format and dividing it into chunks.
 - **`AudioBufferSourceNode`:** An `AudioBufferSourceNode` is created for each audio chunk received from the API.
 The audio data is decoded, converted to Float32, and then used to create an `AudioBuffer` that is assigned to the source node.
 - **`MediaStreamAudioSourceNode`:** A `MediaStreamAudioSourceNode` is created to capture the audio stream from the user's microphone.